ga-wdi-boston/rails-activerecord-diagnostic/README.md

 ### Question 4

-Generate a model and migration for `address` that joins people to cities.
+Generate a model/migration for `address` that joins people to cities.
 Paste the migration code as your answer.

 ### Question 5